Ciaran Carson: Critical perspective

 In First Language (1993), which won the T. S. Eliot Prize, language has become the subject.
 There are translations of Ovid, Rimbaud and Baudelaire.
 Carson was deeply influenced by Louis MacNeice and he included a poem called 'Bagpipe Music'.
 What it owes to the original is its rhythmic verve.
-With his love of dense long lines it is not surprising he was drawn to classical poetry and Baudelaire.
+With his love of dense long lines, it is not surprising he was drawn to classical poetry and Baudelaire.
 In fact, the rhythm of 'Bagpipe Music' seems to be that of an Irish jig, on which subject he was an expert (his book about Irish music Last Night's Fun (1996) is regarded as a classic).
 To be precise, the rhythm is that of a "single jig" or "slide."):

 'blah dithery dump a doodle scattery idle fortunoodle.'

 Carson then entered a prolific phase in which the concern for language liberated him into a new creativity.
-Opera Etcetera (1996) had a set of poems on letters of the alphabet and another series on Latin tags such as 'Solvitur Ambulando' and 'Quod Erat Demonstrandum' and another series of translations form the Romanian poet Ștefan Augustin Doinaș.
-Translation became a key concern, The Alexandrine Plan (1998) featured sonnets by Baudelaire, Rimbaud and Mallarmé rendered into alexandrines.
+Opera Etcetera (1996) had a set of poems on letters of the alphabet and another series on Latin tags such as 'Solvitur Ambulando' and 'Quod Erat Demonstrandum' and another series of translations from the Romanian poet Ștefan Augustin Doinaș.
+Translation became a key concern, The Alexandrine Plan (1998) featured sonnets by Baudelaire, Rimbaud and Mallarmé rendered into Alexandrines.
 Carson's penchant for the long line found a perfect focus in the 12-syllable alexandrine line.
 He also published The Twelfth of Never (1999), sonnets on fanciful themes: